bulkedjason/JasonmBlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FQwBctQzHsA?si=1fnNRMI-f3Pny9SY&amp;start=44" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-The goals I set in milestone 1 are finally completed.
 In milestone 2, I got my raspberrypi camera working and got the robot to track and follow the ball.
 First, I started with my sonar cameras.
 I got their base screwed onto the baseplate, and I got them plugged into the raspberrypi.
 After that, I worked on its code and got it to track distance correctly.
 I downloaded the raspberrypi camera data and attached it to the raspberrypi itself.
-After that, all I needed to do was the code.
+After that, all I needed to do was the base code.
 This was the trickiest part of the project in my opinion.
-It was difficult to understand the code and implement the next steps.
+It was difficult to modify the base code and add the parts I needed.
 After I sat down and understood it, I got the movement of the robot working.
 Now, my robot is finished.
 In milestone 3, I plan to add my own twist to the project.
-I came up with the idea of getting something to shoot at the robot, and I ordered the parts.
+I came up with the idea of making my robot be able to launch a projectile at the ball when it comes close, and I ordered the parts.